 - Regularly keep revising the facts and memorise them

-- Make mind maps and use mnemonics for retaining a large amount of data
+- Use Infographics, charts and mnemonics for retaining a large amount of data

 - You can directly jump into solving questions and learn the information by seeing the solutions